salxz696969/Next-Gen-Javascript/Teaching/Week2/Excercise/WEEK-2-EX/week2ex-walkthrough.md

 ---

+## 📁 `async-await-exercise/`

+### 🔹 `exercise.js`

+1. Call the fetchBankAccountBalanceSimulated function using await.
+2. Store the result in a variable.
+3. Print: "Your bank account balance is ${balance} USD" to the console.

+---

 ## 📁 `big-exercise/`

 ### 🔹 `export.js`

-1. Make an object with these properties: name, age, gender, and grade.
-2. Write an arrow function that:
-   - Takes the object as a parameter.
-   - Uses destructuring to access the properties.
-   - Uses a template literal to return a formatted string.
+1. Use any type of export to export the provided async function to `import.js`.
+2. The function simulates fetching student info and returns an object with extra properties after a delay.
-3. Export both the object and the function.
+3. You do not need to change the code, just export the function.

 ### 🔹 `import.js`

-1. Import the object and function from `export.js`.
+1. Import the async function from `export.js`.
-2. Call the function using the imported object and log the result.
+2. Call the function with a student info object and log the result.
-3. Create your own object with the same properties and test the function again.
+3. Try with different student info objects and observe the output.

+---